 As populations continue to expand, especially in cities, reclaiming unused land and buildings for food production can help meet growing demand.
 One new model is The Plant, a former meatpacking plant in Chicago that has been converted into an indoor vertical farm.
 The Plant currently runs an aquaponics farm, growing plants without soil using waste from its man-made tilapia pools.
 It also offers shared kitchen space for small businesses, and other services.

 A great way to get involved in food and agriculture issues is with Slow Food International, an organization with more than 1,300 groups around the world called convivia.
 These groups support healthy, sustainable diets and traditional food cultures.
 Or join forces with Meatless Monday and pick a day a week to eat less meat.

 Planning meals in advance can help reduce stress around cooking.
 It also helps reduce food waste, which is a big problem in industrialized countries.
 Preparing large amounts of food at once saves energy during cooking, while freezing helps prevent nutrient loss in fruits and vegetables.
+(Pictured left is what it looked like in my kitchen when I made a batch of homemade organic tomato sauce.)
 Tools such as the Love Food Hate Waste menu planner shopping list can help organize grocery trips.